Demand Is Said To Be Inelastic When

 Understanding inelastic demand is crucial for various stakeholders, including businesses, governments, and consumers.
 Here are some of the key implications:

 • Pricing Strategies: Companies selling products with inelastic demand have the potential to increase their profits by raising prices.
 Since demand won't drop significantly, the higher price translates directly into higher revenue.
-However, they must be cautious not to raise prices so high that they trigger a shift in consumer behavior or attract regulatory scrutiny.
+Still, they must be cautious not to raise prices so high that they trigger a shift in consumer behavior or attract regulatory scrutiny.

 • Taxation: Governments often impose taxes on goods with inelastic demand, such as cigarettes and gasoline.
 Because demand is relatively unaffected by price increases, these taxes generate significant revenue.
 These taxes can also be used to discourage consumption of goods that have negative externalities (like cigarettes).